Python true-shared memory parallel computation

 def foo(res, ...): # res is the resource # ... means any extra parameters you may need # Code

 Locks and barriers

-To use a lock in the parallelized function, the lock first needs to be retrieved from 'resource' (the first parameter).
+To use a lock in the parallelized function, the lock first needs to be created in the main process.

 Then, the user can apply the lock anywhere they want in the function.

 The barrier is invoked in the following way.